timotheeg/nefarious/doc/source/how.rst

     $ jpegtran -optimize -copy none -outfile processed.stripped.jpg processed.jpeg
     $ nef-cli -i input.nef -p processed.stripped.jpg -o out.nef

-The jpegtran command above prepares the jpeg file by stripping it of any unecessary metadata The second command uses the stripped jpeg to replace the preview jpeg of the input nef, and save the resulting nef in out.nef
+The jpegtran command above prepares the jpeg file by stripping it of any unnecessary metadata The second command uses the stripped jpeg to replace the preview jpeg of the input nef, and save the resulting nef in out.nef

 ::